Aashishk878/GemFlix/theory.md

 - create movieSlice
 - update store with the movies data
 - planning for the mainContainer & secondary container
-- fetch data for trailer vides
+- fetch data for trailer videos
 - update Store with Trailer video data
-- Embeded the Youtube video and make it autoPlay and mute and on loop
+- Embedded the Youtube video and make it autoPlay and mute and on loop

 Creating Movie Suggestions List
 - Build secondary component